timmyreilly/Django-From-Azure/README.md

 Hope this tutorial helps.

-Please let me know if anything is unclear.
+Please let me know if anything is unclear, you need help, or feel like geeking out.

-You need help.
+[@timmyreilly](https://twitter.com/timmyreilly)
-Or feel like geeking out [@timmyreilly](https://twitter.com/timmyreilly) or
+or
 [timmyreilly.com](http://timmyreilly.com/)